ambientkit/ambient/PLUGIN.md

 }
 ```

-## Good Practices
+## Good Plugin Practices

 - Use the Ambient logger with all it's different levels: fatal, error, warn, info, and debug.
 You shouldn't use `log` or `fmt` package to output any messages because they are not standardized.
 - If you run background jobs in your plugin, make sure you implement the `Disable()` function to stop the background job.
 - When creating a funcmap, you must prefix each one with your plugin name so there are no collisions in the templates.
 An error message will be throw if any of the funcmaps are not named properly.
 - You must return every permission your plugin needs to use in the `GrantRequests()` function.
 Otherwise, the plugin will not work properly when enabled.

-## Misc

-- How to use the logger
-- How to use the router
+- Routes can be overwritten by other plugins so it's best to namespace with the plugin name since plugin names are unique